Evaluations

 | Human Review | Flags conversations for manual review. |

-### LLM Judge Evaluator
+### LLM Judge Evaluators

 An LLM Judge evaluator uses a separate LLM to assess the quality of agent responses based on a scoring rubric you define.